mapproxy/mapproxy/doc/coverages.rst

 If you want to use polygons to define a coverage, instead of simple bounding boxes, you will also need Shapely and GEOS.
 For loading polygons from shapefiles you'll also need GDAL/OGR.

+MapProxy requires Shapely 1.2.0 or later and GEOS 3.1.0 or later.

 On Debian::

   sudo aptitude install libgeos-dev libgdal-dev